I recall the first time making bruschetta. There were five of us bridesmaids at my friend’s apartment getting getting ready for her wedding.

 Sprinkle additional flour over the dough so it is workable and gently knead a few times.
 The dough should still be fairly wet, but just enough flour to pull apart and shape into 12 breadsticks.

-Place the breadsticks onto the butter baking sheet and brush butter from the pan onto the exposed surfaces of the breadsticks.
+Place the breadsticks onto the baking sheet of melted butter and brush butter from the pan onto the exposed surfaces of the breadsticks.

-Sprinkle a little garlic salt over the stick and bake for 8 minutes or until golden brown.
+Sprinkle a little garlic salt over the sticks and bake for 8 minutes or until golden brown.
 Sprinkle with grated parmesan after breadsticks finish baking and serve warm.